 The public MTBP provides reports with a general annotation of the functional and predictive relevance of the gene variants (single nucleotide variants and indels) uploaded by the user.

-The public version of the MTBP only supports the analysis of single nucleotide variants and small indels at the moment.
-Variants can be uploaded in a VCF file or by using a free text box.
-For the latter, HGVS nomenclature with several reference systems is accepted; please see the content of the help popup available in the ‘Analyse variants’ interface for further information.
+The public version of the MTBP supports the analysis of single nucleotide variants, small indels, copy number alterations and fusions at the moment.
+These can be uploaded in a VCF file or by using a free text box.
+For the latter, HGVS nomenclature with several reference systems is accepted; please see the tooltips available in the ‘Analyse’ interface for further information.

-At this moment, the public portal supports only the interpretation of single nucleotide variants and small indels, but we are currently working on developing an interface to also incorporate the analysis of other alteration types.
+At this moment, the public portal supports the interpretation of single nucleotide variants, small indels, copy number alterations and fusions.
+We are actively developing an interface that facilitates the analysis of other alteration types.

 The functional relevance analysis interprets whether a given gene variant can confer tumor-promoting traits.
 This analysis supports the identification of the individual tumor genomic drivers and enables matching gene variants to biomarkers defined by functional criteria (such as ‘activating’ mutations in a given oncogene or ‘loss of function’ alterations in a given tumor suppressor).
 See below for more details about this analysis.